nx-lr/protea/README.md

 Trinity is a statically typed compiled programming language designed to build reliable software for the frontend, backend and middle-end; for the web, desktop and mobile.
 It's very similar to Rust, Go and Swift, and also influenced by Flix, TypeScript, ReScript, Fantom, Kotlin and Scala.

 Trinity gives the developer a lot of power, all with an easy syntax, and a clean, consistent and comprehensive API.
 The language promotes writing simple and clear code with minimal abstraction.
 Anything you can do in other languages, you can do in Trinity.

-V is a very simple language.
-Going through this documentation will take you about an hour, and by the end of it you will have pretty much learned the entire language.

 [wtfjs]: https://github.com/denysdovhan/wtfjs/